 Nearly everyone dreads the moment they’re asked to stand on the scale during their annual checkup.
 Unless you have the world’s fastest metabolism or most defined muscles, it’s likely you wish you were looking at a different number.
-But if you really think about it, nailing down the perfect weight isn’t all that easy or even realistic.

 The go-to measure to figure out where you fall on the weight spectrum has traditionally been Body Mass Index (BMI), which is basically a height-to-weight ratio.
 Though it’s a good starting point, more and more evidence is finding the index is flawed.
 Researchers found many individuals classified as overweight or obese based on BMI were perfectly healthy and as many as 30% of those who fell within normal weight ranges were not really in such great shape.
 It’s not actually all that surprising.
 Trying to craft an easy formula that can accurately assess the physical condition of every person is a tall order.

 Measuring tape is just as good as the scale

 So now that we’ve determined it’s difficult to figure out your ideal figure, it’s time to focus on things you can do that may be useful.
 Men’s Health suggests resorting to a good old tape measure to determine your waist-to-hip ratio, which should be 0.9 or lower for men.
 For women, .85 should be the maximum.
 One study found increases in this ratio better predicted mortality than increases in BMI or simple waist circumference, so it’s a good number to know.